5 Ways Skilled Temporary Staffing Lowers Cost Reduces Worker’s Comp Exposure

 It’s a fact: Adding more permanent employees to your payroll increases your workers’ compensation costs and exposure.
 It’s logical based on the fact you’ll need to pay for additional premiums and you’ll have more employees on the jobsite who can get injured, which would adversely affect your premium rates.

-By running a lean permanent workforce and supplementing your core employee base with contract craftsmen from Tradesmen International to meet the rising workload, you minimize workers’ compensation costs and exposure.
+By running a lean permanent workforce and supplementing your core employee base with contract craftworkers from Tradesmen International to meet the rising workload, you minimize workers’ compensation costs and exposure.
 This is because we cover our employees under our own insurance, which means you don’t have additional premiums to pay on.
 In addition, claims filed by our employees are the sole responsibility of Tradesmen International, meaning you will not experience premium rate increases for any non-employee injury, nor will these claims on these injuries impact your Experience Modification Rate (EMR) in any way.

 Minimize Out-of-Pocket Expenses